Urban History Lab: Lecture

 Course Open to: Degree Students with Restrictions

-Open to: All university graduate degree students; others by permission of Urban Ecologies or Urban Practices program.
-Co-requisite(s): PGUD 5020.
+Open to: All university graduate degree students; others by permission of MS Design and Urban Ecologies or MA Theories of Urban Practice program.
+Co-requisite(s): PGUD 5020 Urban History Lab: Workshop.

 Open to Graduate students.